Does private mortgage lending have a place in your portfolio?

 Recent headlines report a simultaneous decline in values for both stocks and bonds as the latest dilemma for investors.
 This phenomenon has led some experts to advise that the traditional 60% stock and 40% bond portfolio may be obsolete.
 While the 60% allocation to equities still works for many long-term investors, they may want to consider other options for the remaining 40%.

-Allocating a portion of your portfolio to funds comprised of private loans can be a viable approach to generate returns above traditional fixed income without equity-like volatility.
+Allocating a portion of your portfolio to funds comprised of private loans can be a viable approach to generate returns differing from traditional fixed income and equity-like volatility.